Dual Prototypes for Adaptive Pre-Trained Model in Class-Incremental Learning: Related works

 \subsection{Class-Incremental Learning and Previous Methods}

-In CIL, the model will durably absorb new class knowledge from training task streams in the training phase and correctly predict the samples without their task indexes in the test phase.
-Previous CIL methods can be generally divided into the following types: Replay-based methods \cite{rolnick2019experience,masana2022class,de2021rep,lopez2017gradient} deposit typical samples into a buffer, which is called in subsequent training to recover old class knowledge.
-Regularization-based methods \cite{nguyen2017variational, ahn2019uncertainty,zeno2018task} protect the knowledge obtained on the old task by adding regularization to limit the model parameters updating on the new task.
-Distillation-based methods \cite{rebuffi2017icarl, simon2021learning,tao2020topology,zhang2020class} retain the knowledge of the previous task through knowledge distillation between the old and new model.
-Parameter isolation methods \cite{mallya2018piggyback,serra2018overcoming,xu2018reinforced} set different parameters for the model with each task to prevent forgetting.
-These methods typically require longer training of a large neural network, and some must store representative samples for replay, which presents challenges in training time and memory space.
+A CIL model must continually absorb new class knowledge from sequential tasks during training and make predictions without access to task identities at test time.
+Existing approaches can be broadly grouped into the following types: Replay-based methods \cite{rolnick2019experience,de2021rep,wang2025enhancing} deposit typical samples into a buffer as exemplars for subsequent training to recover old class knowledge.
+For instance, iCaRL \cite{rebuffi2017icarl} selects exemplars near the class mean representation.
+Regularization-based methods \cite{ahn2019uncertainty,zeno2018task} protect the knowledge obtained on the old task by adding regularization to limit the model parameters' updating on the new task.
+However, they tend to restrict the model's updates on new tasks.
+To address this limitation, recent flatness-based methods, such as C-flat \cite{bian2024make} and C-flat++ \cite{li2025c}, mitigate this limitation by encouraging convergence to flatter loss regions.
+Distillation-based methods \cite{simon2021learning} transfer knowledge from the old model to the new one through feature-level \cite{zhu2021prototype}, logit-level \cite{zhao2020maintaining}, or correlation-based distillation \cite{gao2025correlation}.
+However, distillation may interfere with learning new classes.
+For example, logit distillation can conflict with cross-entropy optimization.
+Gao et al. \cite{gao2025maintaining} address this by introducing semantic-invariant matching and intra-class distillation.
+Parameter isolation methods like DER \cite{yan2021dynamically} and MEMO \cite{zhou2022model} assign separate parameters to different tasks to prevent forgetting.
+Additionally, there exist several plug-and-play logit calibration techniques that effectively enhance the model's accuracy in few-shot scenarios \cite{liu2024cala} or mitigate the class imbalance issue induced by the replay buffer \cite{wang2022foster}.
+These methods typically require extra training of a large neural network.